History: The Right to Vote

 The right to vote wasn't just handed to Americans.
 They had to fight for it.

 When the polls open on Election Day, every citizen over the age of 18 will be able to cast a vote.
 It is a right we take for granted, one that defines our nation as a democracy.
 But universal suffrage — letting everyone vote — did not appear overnight with the ratification of our Constitution.
 Two hundred years ago, you had to be white, male, and wealthy in order to vote.
-The three people profiled on these pages dedicated their lives to changing that fact.
+The three people profiled below dedicated their lives to changing that fact.
 Without them, suffrage might still be the privilege of a chosen few.

 A strange sight greeted any resident of Providence, Rhode Island, bold enough to be out on an eerie June night in 1842.
 Two brass cannons stood on College Street, pointing through a dense fog toward the city arsenal.
 Behind the weapons massed a huge crowd of workers and artisans, ready to march against their own government.
 It was 60 years after the American Revolution had supposedly established liberty across the United States.
 And yet, according to the mastermind of this little revolution, tyranny still reigned in Rhode Island.